 The objective of ARDRAW is to foster new analysis of work, rehabilitation, and disability issues, which may develop innovative and fresh perspectives on disability by providing research stipends to a broad spectrum of graduate students.

 ARDRAW replaces the 5-year grant called the Disability Determination Process Small Grant Program, with a new focus on research relevant to SSA’s work incentives and employment support — specifically rehabilitation, work and the disability program.

-Applicants must be masters, doctoral, or post-doctoral-level part-time or full-time graduate students pursuing studies in accredited programs at the time of the award (Fall semester of 2017).
-Selected students will receive a stipend of $10,000 for the one-year program.
+Applicants must be masters, doctoral, or post-doctoral-level part-time or full-time graduate students pursuing studies in accredited programs at the time of the award (Fall semester of 2018).

 ARDRAW will be holding two informational conference calls on January 31, 2018 at 3:30 pm (ET) and February 8, 2018 at 2:00 pm (ET).
 Interested students and faculty mentors are invited to attend.
 There will be a brief introduction to the program, review of the elements of a successful application, and a question and answer session.